gedw99/goPocJsonSchemaForm/README.md

 The UI Look and feel is easily changable.

-Layout, using the standard goalng HTMX structure as seen in this repo, where you have a layout and page architypes.
+Layout using the standard golang HTMX structure as seen in this repo, where you have the layout and page architypes.

-Look, for example, UIKIT works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download
+Look using any GUI toolkit, such as UIKIT, works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download

 ## Status